Ninetalesgh/dndcampaign/vault/dm/items.md

 *(adventuring gear, Common)*
 - **Weight**: 1 kg
 - **Price**: 1 gp
-- **Properties**: As a Utilize action, you can spill Ball Bearings from their pouch.
+- **Properties**: As a Utilize Action, you can spill Ball Bearings from their pouch.
 They spread to cover a size 2 *(3m)* square area within range 2 *(3m)* of yourself.
 A creature that enters this area for the first time on a turn must succeed on a DC 10 DEX Save or fall [Prone](conditions.md#prone).
 It takes 10 minutes to recover the Ball Bearings.
 *(Source: PHB'24, page224)*